 The tract for which an open space residential development is proposed shall be in a single ownership or control at the time of the first lot release and have a clear title.
-At the developer's option and subject to approval by the planning board, all areas to be protected open space shall be transferred before the first lot release and have a conservation restriction as specified below in Section 2.05(1) and shall be:
+The Planning Board may require that all areas to be protected open space be transferred before the first lot release.
+All open space areas shall have a conservation restriction as specified below in Section 3.04(m).
+The open space shall be: